thepassle/reddit-pwa/blog/BLOG.md

 npm i @babel/core babel-loader @babel/preset-env @babel/preset-react webpack webpack-cli react react-dom redux react-redux html-webpack-plugin are-you-tired-yet html-loader webpack-dev-server
 ```

 I'm kidding.
 We're not gonna use any of that.
-We're going to try and avoid as much tooling as we can, and keep the entry barrier low.
+We're going to try and avoid as much tooling/dependencies as we can, and keep the entry barrier low.

 What we _will_ be using is: